RV Storage Denver | Camper Storage | Boat Storage | Trailer Storage | Auto Storage | Vehicle Storage

 Clean Out Your Boat’s Interior

-Be sure to remove all food, linens and perishables that shouldn’t be stored in the boat during storage.
+Remove all food, linens and perishables prior to storing.
 Remove any equipment such as lifejackets, tools and flares that are either rusty, ripped or broken.
 Remove any electronics and organic materials (leather, canvas or other fabrics) as they are vulnerable to cold temperatures and weather.
 Also remove the boat’s fire extinguisher while in storage.

 Disconnect Your Boat’s Battery